Learning Incentive Structures for Cooperative Resilience in Multi-Agent Systems under Social Dilemmas: Introduction

+Our approach differs from existing methods that promote cooperation through predefined reward shaping, interaction protocols, or social coordination mechanisms.
+Instead of prescribing how agents should behave, we infer the underlying incentive structures that give rise to desirable system-level properties.
+This perspective enables the discovery of reward functions that support resilient collective behavior without requiring explicit encoding of such behaviors.
+This work contributes a computational framework for learning incentive structures aligned with collective well-being, providing a new perspective on how reward design can be used to shape resilient collective behavior and social dynamics in multi-agent systems.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} reviews related work, Section~\ref{sec:problem} presents our framework and Section~\ref{sec:experiments} details the experimental setup and key results.
-Section~\ref{sec:conclusions} concludes with a summary and future directions.
-The appendix provides implementation details, extended results, and reproducibility information for experiments.
+Section~\ref{sec:background} reviews the background and related work.
+Section~\ref{sec:problem} presents the formulation of the problem.
+Section~\ref{sec:resilience} introduces the modeling of cooperative resilience.
+Section~\ref{sec:learning} presents the proposed framework for learning incentive structures from behavior.
+Section~\ref{sec:experimental} describes the experimental setting.
+Section~\ref{sec:results} presents the results of emergent collective behavior under disruptions.
+Section~\ref{sec:discussion} discusses the findings, and Section~\ref{sec:conclusions} concludes the paper.